yanailab/knn-smoothing/README.md

 4. Make sure your expression matrix file is formatted correctly

    By default, the script expects your expression matrix to be stored as a tab-separated plain-text file, with gene labels contained in the first column, and cell labels contained in the first row (the top-left "cell" in the matrix can either be empty or contain the first cell label).
+A properly formatted example dataset (`test_expression.tsv`) is included in this repository.

    If your file uses a separator other than the tab character, you must specify it by passing the `--sep` argument to the script.
 For example, if you're using comma-separated values (csv), pass `--sep ,`.
 This will also affect the separator used in the output file.